-BERT classification algorithm used in this study is based on FakeBERT \cite{kaliyar_fakebert_2021}.
+BERT classification algorithm used in this study is based on the FakeBERT method \cite{kaliyar_fakebert_2021}.
 FakeBERT architecture utilizes BERT embeddings as the first step, then running them through a classifier head consisting of convolution and max pooling layers, with fully two connected layers ending with the last fully connected layer of output size three (fake, true, unverified classes).
 As a result, each document is assigned a truthfulness class (see Fig. \ref{fig:fig2}b).\\

-Veracity classification results, reported in COVID-19 Rumor Dataset study, have been reproduced.
-Classifier works best at finding fake information, while having more trouble discerning true and unverified information.
-Fake class caries the most importance in this research, therefore classification results can be applied to further analyses.
-Harmonic mean of precision and recall, i.e., $F_1$ scores for each class have been represented in Table \ref{tab:classification_report}.
-The classifier was trained using k-fold cross-validation method; for 10 epochs, just the classifier head was trained and 5 epochs of fine-tuning of the whole neural network.
+Veracity classification results, reported in the COVID-19 Rumor Dataset study, have been reproduced.
+The classifier works best at finding fake information, while having more trouble discerning true and unverified information.
+Fake class carries the most importance in this research; therefore, classification results can be applied to further analyses.
+Harmonic mean of precision and recall, i.e., $F_1$ scores for each class, have been represented in Table \ref{tab:classification_report}.
+The classifier was trained using a k-fold cross-validation method; for 10 epochs, just the classifier head was trained, and 5 epochs of fine-tuning of the whole neural network.